 Leatherman ships with sharp knives, and the TTi is no exception.
 It’s also pretty good at staying sharp, and I can’t say the same for any of the several Swiss Army knives I own.

-I don’t have to tell you that having a knife has a million uses.
+I don’t have to tell you the functionality of a pocket knife as it has a million uses.
 From opening mail to opening boxes, to cutting birch bark off a tree for tinder, or even cutting up that sausage at a hunting camp.
 If you don’t carry a folding pocket knife, try it, and you’ll see what I mean.

 At first, the Leatherman TTi Charge knife does not seem very big.
-It even looks insignificant.
+The main blade even looks insignificant.
 But, compared to the Morakniv Garberg Carbon bushcraft knife, which has a blade size of 4.29″, we’re talking about a full tang belt knife.
-The Charge’s knife comes in at just under 3″.
-In other words, when you put it in perspective, the TTis knife is a very respectable size.
+The Charge’s steel knife blade comes in at just under 3″.
+In other words, when you put it in perspective, the TTi’s knife is a very respectable size.

 Serrated Knife / Cutting Hook

-Yes, the Leatherman Charge+ TTi has two blades.
-The second is a separate serrated knife, which is excellent at cutting rope.
+Yes, the Leatherman Charge Plus TTi has two blades.
+The second is a separate serrated blade, which is excellent at cutting rope.

 The serrated knife also has a cutting hook on its end.
 That means blade number 3!
 Imagine cutting off zip ties tightly bound to something – you’ll have ample precision.
 When you need speed, think of cutting a car’s seat belt in an emergency.